 \subsection{Compressing quantum information}

-In this section we show that the computational complexity of performing optimal compression of a quantum state (that can be efficiently prepared) is equivalent to the complexity of performing the Uhlmann Transformation Problem.
+In this section we show that the computational complexity of performing optimal compression of a quantum state (that can be efficiently prepared) is related to the complexity of the Uhlmann Transformation Problem.

 We consider the \emph{one-shot} version of the information compression task, where one is given just one copy of a density matrix $\rho$ (rather than many copies) and the goal is to compress it to as few qubits as possible while being able to recover the original state within some error.
 The task is defined formally as follows: